-We’ve collected interesting and useful statistics (with sources) and resources for business and market research purposes.
+We’ve collected interesting and useful cannabis statistics (with sources) and resources for business and market research purposes.
 This year, we’ve created graphs and charts to help better visualize key statistics.

 General Statistics & Facts

 - Marijuana is the most widely cultivated, trafficked and used “illicit” drug. (source: WHO)